OriolFilter/Elphelt/docs/Combofucks/StadardRoutes.md

+# Standard routes

-# The idea about this doc, is checking when/if its better to "optimize" shit for extra damage
+The idea about this doc, is checking when/if its better to "optimize" shit for extra damage

 ## c.S > f.S > ? > Bridal